-White House cancels Obama meeting with Philippines leader
+Philippines leader curses Obama; meeting canceled

 Story highlights

-- Obama will be meeting with the South Korea President instead
+- Obama will be meeting with the South Korean President instead

 - Duterte says he is "not answerable to anyone except the Filipino people"